myrthereuver/myrthereuver.github.io/_pages/about.md

 I hope to continue doing interesting research in the future, where my interests lie in **societally and scientifically responsible NLP in complex domains**!
 Want to know more about any of my current or past projects?
 Ask me through email or [Twitter](https://twitter.com/myrthereuver).
 I'm always interested in new ideas or opportunities, so please contact me if you have any!

 # News
 <sub>*18 Jan 2022*.
-[Interview](https://www.trouw.nl/economie/zo-werd-myrthe-reuver-de-dupe-van-haar-data-ze-geloven-in-eerste-instantie-het-systeem~b17af53f/) in Dutch national newspaper Trouw about my problems with a (likely illegal) credit check algorithm of the Dutch National Railway company (NS) - a topic related to ethics in data science/AI and thus something I care deeply about.
+[Interview](https://www.trouw.nl/economie/zo-werd-myrthe-reuver-de-dupe-van-haar-data-ze-geloven-in-eerste-instantie-het-systeem~b17af53f/) in Dutch national newspaper Trouw about my problems with a credit check algorithm of the Dutch National Railway company (NS) - a topic related to ethics in data science/AI and thus something I care deeply about.

 <sub>*17 Jan 2022*.
 Published [a book summary and review](https://linguistlist.org/issues/33/33-135/) of the book "Linguistics for the Age of AI" in the LINGUIST List.
 My conclusion: Interesting, but may miss info for its intended audience(s).